0

 • High light levels (100+ umols of PAR for better coloration, and improvement will be seen upwards of 200, 300 umols) these numbers are measured at the substrate level.

 • Regular all round fertilization.
-This can be done through regular/heavier water column dosing or substrate enrichment.
-Both angles should be covered for optimal results.
-Ammoniacal nitrogen access gives both better coloration and growth form.
+This can be done by regular/heavier water column dosing or substrate enrichment.
+Both areas should be covered for optimal results.
+Access to ammoniacal nitrogen gives both better coloration and growth form.

 • Grows quite a few inches per week, so this species is more suitable for taller tanks.